Browser Probe: Getting Started

 2. Sample Playwright Test (TypeScript)

-// /tests/checkout.spec.ts
+// /tests/website.spec.ts

 import { test, expect } from "@playwright/test";